OliverHeilmann/AI-HeuristicSearch-SudokuSolver/readme.md

 ```

 ### Most Constraining Cell
-Adopting the approach of 'Most Constraining Cell' increases the probability that the algorithm will fail faster.
+Adopting the approach of 'Most Constraining Cell' increases the probability that the algorithm will fail faster, therefore, closing off branches in the state space.
 Additionally, it will ensure that paths which have a limited number of available cells are tested first.
 Often, certain cells in Sudoku puzzles have a limited number of options, so it is favorable to place/enforce these values first.
 ```python
 def pick_next_cell( state ):
     """Return the index of the most constrained cell next."""